 “Single-cell technologies provide a powerful platform for researchers to understand the cellular basis of any disease — including COVID-19,” said CZI Head of Science Cori Bargmann.
 “CZI’s support of the Human Cell Atlas has already enabled valuable insights into COVID-19 — including identifying cells in the nose that may be entry points for the virus — and we’re proud to continue supporting this fundamental resource and increase our collective ability to address the coronavirus pandemic.”

 The new grants will support projects led by investigators at Harvard Medical School, Massachusetts General Hospital, MIT’s Ragon Institute, the Broad Institute of MIT & Harvard, Columbia University, VIB-UGent, the Wellcome Sanger Institute, and the Josep Carreras Research Institute, with funding allocated equally among the five projects.
-All data generated by these grants will quickly be made available to the scientific community via open access datasets and portals, including CZI’s cellxgene tool, which allows scientists to explore and visualize high dimensional single-cell transcriptomics datasets.
-CZI recently launched a new version of cellxgene and is working to support the single-cell biology community in sharing COVID-19 data, compiled by the global Human Cell Atlas effort, in an interactive and scalable way.
+All data generated by these grants will quickly be made available to the scientific community via open access datasets and portals, including the Chan Zuckerberg CELL by GENE (CZ CELLxGENE) tool, which allows scientists to explore and visualize high dimensional single-cell transcriptomics datasets.
+CZI recently launched a new version of CZ CELLxGENE and is working to support the single-cell biology community in sharing COVID-19 data, compiled by the global Human Cell Atlas effort, in an interactive and scalable way.